-In univariable GEE, misclassification of infection status was associated with lower quality of supervision of suspected cases by a medical supervisor (P =0.009; domain no. 7 (see Table 2); unweighted mean (standard deviation) score in domain no. 7 in cases with false negative classification: 2.1 (0.93) as compared to 2.61 (0.72) for cases without false negative classification).
-However, it was not associated with the overall validation score or other domains of the score, hospital size, private hospital status, number of operations followed, medical training of the medical supervisor or full-time equivalents dedicated for surveillance or understaffing (Supplemental Table S4).
+In univariate GEE, misclassification of infection status was associated with lower quality of supervision of suspected cases by a medical supervisor (P = .009), and unweighted mean (standard deviation) scores in cases with false-negative classification were 2.1 (0.93) compared to 2.61 (0.72) for cases without false-negative classification (Table 2, Domain 7).
+However, misclassification of infection status was not associated with the overall validation score or other domains of the score, hospital size, private hospital status, number of operations followed, medical training of the medical supervisor, or full-time equivalents dedicated for surveillance or understaffing (Supplemental Table S4).

-There were 486 randomly selected cases with infections from 128 out of 147 (87.1%) hospitals or hospital units (Dataset B, i.e. randomly selected cases among those with SSI, as classified by the hospitals).
-The remainder of hospitals had no case of infection at the time of the validation visit.
-Among these 486 cases, 204 (42.2%) were superficial incisional infections, 52 (10.8%) were deep incisional and 226 (46.8%) were organ/space infections (Table 5).
-Misclassifications occurred in 46 (9.5%) cases.
-11 superficial incisional infections were incorrectly classified as deep incisional (n=7) or organ/space (n=4) infections, four deep incisional infections were incorrectly classified as superficial incisional infections and 31 organ/space infections were incorrectly classified as superficial incisional (n=7) or deep incisional (n=24) infections.
-9.4% of classifications were incorrect in colon surgery, 21.2% in infections after hip arthroplasty and 18.2% in knee arthroplasty, the latter two mainly due to incorrect classification of organ/space infections as deep incisional infections.
-The 46 misclassifications occurred in 34 hospitals or hospital units.
-Eight out of 34 (23.5%) hospitals had two cases with misclassification, two (5.9%) hospitals had three.
-In univariable GEE, misclassification of types of infections was associated with lower overall validation scores (P <0.001), higher number of operations performed (P =0.021), lower adequacy of follow-up during hospitalisation (P =0.015), lower adequacy of documentation of cases with infection (P <0.001), lower quality of supervision of suspected cases by the medical supervisor (P =0.003, domain no. 7 (see Table 2)), lower infectious diseases-related expertise of the medical supervisor (medical supervisor’s background; P =0.007) and lower participation in mandatory training sessions (P =0.009).
-In multivariable GEE, misclassification was independently associated with lower adequacy of documentation of cases with infection (P =0.023) (Supplemental Table S5).
+In total, 486 cases with infections were randomly selected from 128 of 147 (87.1%) hospitals or hospital units (Dataset B, ie, randomly selected cases among those with SSI, as classified by the hospitals).
+The remainder of hospitals had no cases of infection at the time of the validation visit.
+Among these 486 cases, 204 (42.2%) were superficial incisional infections, 52 (10.8%) were deep incisional infections, and 226 (46.8%) were organ-space infections (Table 5).
+Misclassifications occurred in 46 cases (9.5%), and 11 superficial incisional infections were incorrectly classified as deep incisional infections (n=7) or organ-space infections (n=4).
+Also, 4 deep incisional infections were incorrectly classified as superficial incisional infections, and 31 organ-space infections were incorrectly classified as superficial incisional infections (n=7) or deep incisional infections (n=24).
+Moreover, 9.4% of classifications were incorrect in colon surgery; 21.2% were incorrect in infections after hip arthroplasty; and 18.2% were incorrect in knee arthroplasty.
+The latter 2 were mainly due to incorrect classification of organ-space infections as deep incisional infections.
+These 46 misclassifications occurred in 34 hospitals or hospital units.
+Of 34 hospitals, 8 (23.5%) had 2 cases with misclassification, 2 hospitals (5.9%) had 3.
+In univariate GEE, misclassification of types of infections was associated with lower overall validation scores (P < .001), higher number of operations performed (P = .021), lower adequacy of follow-up during hospitalization (P = .015), lower adequacy of documentation of cases with infection (P < .001), lower quality of supervision of suspected cases by the medical supervisor (P = .003, domain no. 7; see Table 2), lower infectious-diseases–related expertise of the medical supervisor (medical supervisor’s background; P = .007), and lower participation in mandatory training sessions (P = .009).
+In multivariate GEE, misclassification was independently associated with lower adequacy of documentation of cases with infection (P = .023) (Supplemental Table S5).

 DISCUSSION

-With the use of on-site full-day visits in all hospitals participating in SSI surveillance in Switzerland, we were able to demonstrate that there is a wide variation of surveillance quality, with overall quality scores ranging from 16.25 to 48.5 (out of 50) points.
-Room for improvement was detected for the important domains of chart review and for the quality of data extraction from patient charts.
-Fifteen infections were not reported, accounting for 1.4% of all cases that were classified as no SSIs by the hospitals and 30.6% of all included SSIs.
+Using on-site, full-day visits in all hospitals participating in SSI surveillance in Switzerland, we have demonstrated a wide variation of surveillance quality, with overall quality scores ranging from 16.25 to 48.5 (of 50) points.
+Room for improvement was detected for the important domains of chart review and quality of data extraction from patient charts.
+Overall, 15 infections were not reported, accounting for 1.4% of all cases that were classified as no SSIs by the hospitals and 30.6% of all included SSIs.